scailable/model-zoo/README.md

 This collection is a result of collaboration between the Network Optix community and other open-source contributors.
 It showcases cutting-edge models designed to meet the needs of developers, researchers, and businesses alike.
 Our mission is to make advanced AI accessible, practical, and easy to integrate.

-To handle the larger file sizes of these models, the repository uses Git LFS (Large File Storage) to ensure smooth storage and access.

 ## Pre-requisites

 To get started with the Network Optix Model Zoo, you need to have:
 * a Linux machine compatible with the Nx AI Manager, namely Ubuntu 20.04 or later with a CPU supporting AVX2 instructions.
+For more technical details, please check out the [Nx AI Manager documentation](https://nx.docs.scailable.net/nx-ai-manager/get-started-with-the-nx-ai-manager-plugin).
 * Furthermore, an account in the [Nx Cloud](https://admin.sclbl.nxvms.com/) is required to deploy the AI models.

 ## Getting started